Being Reiki · Reiki

 • Just for today, I will be kind to my neighbor and all living things.

-I have experienced the dark in many ways in my life.
-My gratitude practice is in place to remind me that there is a balance between dark and light.
 I am grateful for the incredible people in my life, the benefits of my personal wellness practices, and the ability to share them with you.